GoldbergData/Lesson-6-Problem-Set-Working-Two-Variables/README.md

-### Lesson-6-Problem-Set-Working-Two-Variables
+### Udacity Data Analyst Nanodegree
-*Udacity problem set from Data Analyst Nanodegree*
+*Lesson 6: Problem Set Working with Two Variables*

 ##### Usage
 The content is viewable in the .md file.